rosmed/slicer_ros2_module/docs/pages/tests.rst

 =====

 We provide some unit tests for the Slicer ROS module.
-The unit tests rely on the automatically generated Python wrapper to to test the C++ MRML nodes.
+The unit tests rely on the automatically generated Python wrapper to test the C++ MRML nodes.
 These tests assume you've installed the default ROS 2 desktop packages and use the turtlesim examples provided with ROS 2.